-Recovery Advocates in Livingston (RAIL) provides support services (RSS) are nonclinical services that assist individuals and families in recovering from alcohol or drug problems.
+Recovery Advocates in Livingston (RAIL) provides nonclinical support services that assists individuals and families in recovering from alcohol or drug problems.

 Employment services and job training

-Resource coordination, providing connection to legal services, social services, food stamps
+Resource coordination: providing connection to legal services, social services, food stamps, etc.

 Family support group, life skills; spiritual and faith-based support

 Recreational/social activities and sober living skills

 Training opportunities for persons in recovery and community professionals

 RAIL’s office is at 5888 Sterling Drive, Howell, Michigan 48116

 Our mission is to mobilize resources within and outside of the recovery community to increase the prevalence and quality of long-term recovery.